KernelTuner/kernel_tuner/INSTALL.rst

 Installation Guide
 ==================

 The Kernel Tuner requires several packages to be installed.
-First of all you need a working Python version, several Python packages, and optionally CUDA and/or OpenCL installations.
+First of all, you need a working Python version, several Python packages, and optionally CUDA and/or OpenCL installations.
 All of this is explained in detail in this guide.